-16. Charitable Funds
+17. Charitable Funds

 There may be occasions when commercial organisations offer to pay monies into the health board's charitable funds as a way of funding attendances at courses or conferences.
-Monies may only be paid into charitable funds from commercial companies if it is a donation or sponsorship.
-It can only be used to fund expenditure which is in line with the terms of the funds use as set out within the charitable funds governance framework.
+Monies can only be paid into charitable funds if the monies constitute a donation and the monies can only be used to fund expenditure within the fund purpose, which may include staff training.
+The donation cannot specify that the donation be used to fund a specific member of staff, as this constitutes sponsorship.
+Sponsorship for specific staff to attend commercial courses does is not charitable income and all such sponsorship must be received and accounted for through revenue funds.
 Expenditure from charitable funds does not fall within the remit of this policy; however, there may be a close association.
-For further information contact the Director of Corporate Governance or Director of Finance.
+For further information, contact the Director of Corporate Governance or Director of Finance.

-17. Secondary Employment & Private Practice
+18. Secondary Employment & Private Practice